msa-em/guide-tem-simulation/main.md

 **Generating more complex simulation cells** - [link to notebook](https://github.com/tem-elements/tem-elements/blob/main/notebooks/Sample_NP_functionalized_substrate.ipynb)
 :::

 Often we will perform simulations of simple model systems to better understand the image contrast in TEM or STEM.
 One example of a such as a system is a “nanoparticle floating in space” geometry.
 For nanoparticles which contain high atomic number atoms and rest on a thin substrate, this can be a reasonable approximate.
 However, we often wish to perform more realistic simulations.
 The simplest addition is to add a substrate to our simulation cell.
-This notebook in Fig. [8](#Fig:sample_NP_func_substrate) will walk you through the process of using ASE to create a nanoparticle with an internal twin boundary defect, adding some randomly positioned surface functionalization molecules, and then placing the particle onto an amorphous carbon substrate.
+This notebook in [](#Fig:sample_NP_func_substrate) will walk you through the process of using ASE to create a nanoparticle with an internal twin boundary defect, adding some randomly positioned surface functionalization molecules, and then placing the particle onto an amorphous carbon substrate.

 The first step is to define our atomic structure.
 For this example, we use the face centered cubic (fcc) Au structure.
 Next, we tile the Au lattice to fill a Gibbs-Wulff {cite:p}`wulff1901question` polyhedron.
 The basic idea behind the Gibbs-Wulff construction is that the various crystallographic surfaces of a nanoparticle have normal vector distances from the particle origin which scale proportionally with the surface free energy.
 This is a good approximation for particles in solution.
 However, {cite:t}`winterbottom1967equilibrium` shows that it can be improved by including the substrate-particle interfacial energy or the energies of any internal planar defects such as grain boundaries in the equilibrium shape calculation.
 Thus we can easily define most nanoparticles by simply specifying the number of planes or vector normal distances for a small number of facets, as we do here.